stereobooster/beoe/packages/rehype-mermaid/README.md

 # @beoe/rehype-mermaid

-Rehype plugin to generate [Mermaid](https://mermaid.js.org/) diagrams (as inline SVGs) in place of code fences.
+Rehype plugin to generate [Mermaid](https://mermaid.js.org/) diagrams in place of code fences.
 This:

 ````md
 ```mermaid